dejmedus/dejmedus/README.md

 ## Hi all!

-🫐 Web developer, open-sourcer, and knowledge-sharer.
+🫐 Aspiring web developer, open-sourcer, and knowledge-sharer.
 I’m interested in tech and all its possibilities for doing good.

 🍊 I build things with JavaScript/TypeScript, React, Next.js, Python and Flask + CSS & Tailwind.